takikadiri/kedro-boot/README.md

 Then you can serve your fastapi app with :

 ```
-kedro boot fastapi --app path.to.your.fastapi.app <kedro_args>
+kedro boot fastapi --app path.to.your.fastapi.app <kedro_run_args>
 ```

 Your fastapi app objects will be mapped with kedro pipeline objects, and the run results will be injected into your KedroFastAPI object through [FastAPI dependency injection](https://fastapi.tiangolo.com/tutorial/dependencies/).
 Here is an illustration of the kedro <-> fastapi objects mapping:

 ![Kedro FastAPI objects mapping](.github/kedro_fastapi_mapping.PNG)

 A default FastAPI app is used if no FastAPI app given.
-It would serve a single endpoint that run your selected pipeline
+It would serve a single endpoint that run in background your selected pipeline

 ```
-kedro boot fastapi
+kedro boot fastapi <kedro_run_args>
 ```

 These production-ready features would be natively included in your FastAPI apps: